 Bingham has an internationally recognized hedge fund practice that counsels a broad spectrum of hedge funds, funds of funds and other pooled investment vehicles, together with their management firms and investors, both in the United States and abroad.
-The practice is a key part of Bingham’s Investment Management Practice Group and its Financial Services Area, which deploys more than 300 lawyers serving a wide range of money managers and other financial services firms.
+The practice is a key part of Bingham’s Investment Management Practice Group and its Financial Services Area, which deploys lawyers serving a wide range of money managers and other financial services firms.

 As the hedge fund industry continues to grow, funds are venturing into new asset classes while regulatory and investor scrutiny of hedge funds intensifies.
 Many fund managers are outgrowing their traditional legal advisers.
 These managers are asking new questions and grappling with laws and business practices that never before appeared on their radar.
 They now demand a full-service law firm that can handle all their legal work — no matter how complex.